sinelaw/xml-to-json/README.md

 }
 ```

+Note that currently xml-to-json does not retain the order of elements / attributes.

 Using the various options you can control various aspects of the output such as:

 * At which top-level nodes the conversion starts to work (-t)
 * Whether to wrap the output in a top-level JSON array,
-* Whether or not to collapse simple string elements, such as the <SomeText> element in the example, into a simple string property
+* Whether or not to collapse simple string elements, such as the <SomeText> element in the example, into a simple string property (you can specify a regular expression pattern to decide which nodes to collapse)
-* And more.
+* And more...

 Use the `--help` option to see a full list of options.